 Losses and Shortfalls.
-If and to the extent that any losses in collections on the trust student loans are not covered or offset by credit enhancement, those losses will not be allocated to write down the principal balance of any class of notes.
+If and to the extent that any losses in collections on the trust student loans are not covered or offset by credit enhancement, those losses will not be allocated to write down the principal amount of any class of notes.
 Instead, the amount available to make payments on the notes will be reduced to the extent such losses result in shortfalls in the amount available to make distributions of interest and principal.
-Such shortfalls will be borne first by the holders of the class C notes, then by the holders of the class B notes, and then by the holders of the class A notes.
-To the extent that any shortfalls in cash flows result in losses that exceed the available credit enhancement, holders of the class C notes and then the class B notes, in that order, will not receive their entire principal amount.
-Since principal is allocated sequentially, such shortfalls will generally be borne by the holders of the class A notes sequentially, in reverse order of payment priority.
+Such shortfalls will be borne first by the holders of the class B notes and then by the holders of the class A notes.
+To the extent that any shortfalls in cash flows result in losses that exceed the available credit enhancement, holders of the class B notes will not receive their entire principal amount.
+Since principal is allocated sequentially, any shortfalls allocated to the class A notes will generally be borne by the holders of the class A notes sequentially, in reverse order of payment priority.
 However, if an event of default should have occurred and be continuing, which has resulted in an acceleration of the notes, such shortfalls will be borne by the holders of the class A notes on a pro rata basis.
 See "Description of the Notes-Distributions-Distributions from the Collection Account" in this prospectus supplement.

-Denominations .
-The notes will be available for purchase in minimum denominations of \$100,000 and additional increments of \$1,000.
+Denominations.
+The offered notes will be available for purchase in minimum denominations of \$100,000 and additional increments of \$1,000.
 The notes will be available only in book-entry form through The Depository Trust Company, Clearstream and Euroclear.
 You will not receive a certificate representing your notes except in very limited circumstances.